 The key is human will interpret what the chatbot says on their own experiences, and thoughts, way beyond what technically the bot is trying to express.
 This means humans can interact with chatbots at a level above what chatbot actually “understand”.
 This part of the interaction is a feature of human, and it was demonstrated way before AI was part of chatbot – Eliza was a (fairly rudimentary in today’s standard) rule-based text manipulation program that takes turns to accept input and prints output.

-Understand this point is very important for using chatbot in any environment especially in business.
+Understand this point is very important for using a chatbot in any environment especially in business.

-The main differences between AI based chatbots and rule-based chatbots are the ability to process language components – extract intents, entities, and establish and use contexts, etc. (Chatbot is a very notable use case of NLP).
-So AI based Chatbot can manage lots of information processing exchanges quite similar to how human exchange ideas now.
+The main difference between AI based chatbots and rule-based chatbots is the ability to process language components – extract intents, entities, establish and use contexts, etc. (Chatbot is a very notable use case of NLP).
+So AI-based chatbot can manage lots of information processing exchanges quite similar to how human exchange ideas now.

-In terms of how business benefit from AI based Chatbots, first, at the current technology level, a blended AI + human chat system can actually handle most business chat seamlessly while a majority of the customers do not realize which part is handled by AI and which part is by human – typical customer service use case show 90% or more requests can be handled by AI portion, and actually customer satisfaction rating is higher for the majority of the requests compare to human agent (although this is not a fair comparison, because human agents handle more challenging issues).
+In terms of how business benefits from AI-based chatbots, first, at the current technology level, a blended AI + human chat system can actually handle most business chat seamlessly while a majority of the customers do not realize which part is handled by AI and which part is by human – typical customer service use case show 90% or more requests can be handled by AI portion, and actually customer satisfaction rating is higher for the majority of the requests compare to human agent (although this is not a fair comparison, because human agents handle more challenging issues).

 The multi-channel chatbot for customer service is a fairly robust field now – as people switch to electronic endpoints from the traditional analog voice call, the wait time for the customer (the number one complaint about call-centers) dropped significantly, and consistency among channels (what people hear from one call-center agent and what they got in an email from another agent) is maximized.